Oru CBI Diary Kurippu: Plot

 Despite Vasu's testimony implicating Sunny as the killer, Iyer is not convinced.
 Sunny had left the house at 8:00 PM after hitting Omana and that would mean that she died at 8:00 PM.
 However, Iyer examines photographs of the crime scene and finds that Omana still bled when she was dropped off the roof some 2 hours later, and since dead bodies do not retain heat thus causing the blood to clot, she could not have died at 8 pm.
 Upon scrutinizing the photographs further, Iyer notices a small bloodstain on Omana's saree below the waist.
 Since the autopsy report stated that she sustained no injuries below the waist, Iyer is convinced that the blood was left behind by the real killer.
 The blood test reveals that it is O-negative, a rare blood type.
 Remembering that the town had imposed mandatory blood tests on all its citizens recently by the local authorities to combat malaria, Iyer goes to the Malaria Research Centre and finds that the blood type was so rare that only three people in the entire town had it.

 Iyer arrives at Ouseppachan's house with a large police backup unit and places Ouseppachan under arrest for the murder of Omana.
 Ouseppachan vehemently denies killing her.
 Seeing his father being arrested for a crime he committed, a guilt-ridden Sunny confesses to Iyer that he killed Omana accidentally by hitting her too hard when they fought.
 Iyer tells Sunny that Omana did not die when he hit her, that she only fainted.
 Iyer then goes on to explain the blood on Omana's saree, which did not match her own, was left behind by the real killer.
-He informs them that only three people in the entire town were O-negative and one of those three people is Johny, Ouseppachan's son-in-law.
+He informs them that only three people in the entire town are O-negative, and one of those three people is Johny, Ouseppachan's son-in-law.
 Confronted with evidence for his involvement, Johny confesses that he had come to the house the night Omana had died.
 Finding her passed out on the bed, he attempted to rape her, but when she woke up and started screaming, he suffocated her to death.
 In the process, he had accidentally cut himself and left his blood on her saree.